juangamella/aicp/README.md

 - `tag`: User-defined label appended to the filename.
 It has no effect on the experiments, and is disabled by default.
 - `random_state`: Sets the random seed, to allow for reproducibility.
 Consecutive calls with the same parameters should yield the same results.
 Defaults to `42`.
 - `debug`: If the experiments should output debug messages.
 - `save_dataset`: Will set the generated test cases into disk, following the directory structure that the ABCD-strategy ([Agrawal et. al 2018](https://arxiv.org/abs/1902.10347)) implementation can read.
+Note that this prevents the experiments from running, i.e. the program stops after the dataset is generated.
 - `load_dataset`: Instead of generating new test cases, loads the dataset from the given directory.
 - `abcd`: If present, only the Random, e+r and markov+e+r policies are run, for the comparison with ABCD.